-- 1) Basic research conducted outside California; - 2) Basic research in social sciences, arts or humanities; - 3) Basic research for purposes of improving a commercial product if the improvements relate to style, taste, cosmetic, or seasonal design factors; or, - 4) Any expenditure paid or incurred to ascertain existence, location, extent, or quality of any deposit of ore or other mineral, including oil or gas.
+1) Basic research conducted outside California;

+- 2) Basic research in social sciences, arts or humanities: - 3) Basic research for purposes of improving a commercial product if the improvements relate to style, taste, cosmetic, or seasonal design factors; or, - 4) Any expenditure paid or incurred to ascertain existence, location, extent, or quality of any deposit of ore or other mineral, including oil or gas.

 Alternative Incremental Research Credit.
-For taxable years beginning on or after January 1, 2010, California conforms to the alternative incremental credit as of the "specified date" of January 1, 2009, with modifications.
-For California purposes, the federal credit rates of 3%, 4%, and 5% are modified to be 1.49%, 1.98%, and 2.48%, respectively, and the alternative incremental credit may no longer be elected in taxable years beginning on or after January 1, 2010.
+California conforms to the alternative incremental credit as of the "specified date" of January 1, 2015, with modifications.
+For California purposes, the federal credit rates of 3%, 4%, and 5% are modified to be 1.49%, 1.98%, and 2.48%, respectively.
+The federal alternative incremental credit expired on 12/31/2008; however taxpayers are allowed to elect the alternative incremental credit even though they can no longer elect it for federal purposes.